eagronin/capstone-prepare/README.md

 Dimensions of the training data set (rows x columns) : 3688 x 3

 ## Data Preparation for Graph Analytics
-Chattier users, initiators of longer conversations and users who belowng to chattier teams and active user groups are likely to be more valuable, because of their potential to spread information to wider audiences.
+Chattier users, initiators of longer conversations and users who belong to chattier teams and active user groups are likely to be more valuable, because of their potential to spread information to wider audiences.
 As a result, Eglence, Inc. can increase its revenue by choosing the right marketing strategy to target such users, for example, showing the more expensive items to such users.
 Even if these users are not going to buy these items, they may influence others in their networks to buy such items.

 We discussed the process of loading the chat data into Neo4j in the [previous section](https://eagronin.github.io/capstone-acquire/).
 Below is a screenshot that shows a portion of the graph: